-Slight increase in avalanche danger as a consequence of warming during the day.
+Increase in avalanche danger as a consequence of warming during the day.

 The early morning will see quite favourable conditions generally.
-As the day progresses as a consequence of warming during the day and solar radiation there will be only a slight increase in the danger of moist avalanches.
+As the day progresses as a consequence of warming during the day and solar radiation there will be an increase in the danger of moist avalanches.
 Avalanches can in isolated cases be released by small loads and reach medium size.
-The fresh wind slabs must be evaluated with care and prudence in all aspects.
-Veakly bonded old snow: Individual avalanche prone locations for dry avalanches are to be found in particular on very steep shady slopes above the tree line.
+The no longer entirely fresh wind slabs must be evaluated with care and prudence.
+Weakly bonded old snow: Individual avalanche prone locations for dry avalanches are to be found in particular on very steep shady slopes above the tree line.
 In steep terrain there is a danger of falling on the icy crust.

-Snowpack Only a little snow is lying.
-The surface of the snowpack has frozen to form a strong crust only at high altitudes and will soften during the day, especially on steep sunny slopes.
+Only a little snow is lying.
+The surface of the snowpack has frozen to form a strong crust only at high altitudes and will soften earlier than the day before, especially on steep sunny slopes.
 Faceted weak layers exist in the bottom section of the snowpack in particular in shady places that are protected from the wind.

-Tendency Low, level 1.
+Low, level 1.